thwill1000/mmbasic-sptools/README.md

  * Configurable token replacement
      * useful for improve performance by inlining constants and shortening identifiers.
      * currently only supports a 1 → 1 mapping.

-Written in MMBasic 5.05 by Thomas Hugo Williams in 2020

 ## How do I run it?